 - Monetization – with WordPress.com, you’re limited in the ways in which you can monetize your site.
 When you use self-hosted WordPress, you can do whatever you want.

-- Flexibility – Most WordPress.com sites can’t install third-party themes and plugins, which is one of the major benefits of using WordPress (WordPress.com did recently add this ability to expensive business plans, though).
+- Flexibility – Most WordPress.com sites can’t install third-party themes and plugins, which is one of the major benefits of using WordPress (you can install themes and plugins if you pay for the pricier WordPress.com Business plan, though).

 Basically, it comes down to ownership and control.
 With self-hosted WordPress, you’re always the one in the driver’s seat.